namithap10/TeCoNeRV/docs/evaluation.md

 ### Inference resolution

 The target inference resolution is set by `--input_size`.
-Videos are resized on the shorter side and center-cropped to `input_size` using the transforms in [vidrec_dataset.py](../datasets/vidrec_dataset.py), with antialiasing applied during resize.
+Videos are resized on the shorter side and center-cropped to `input_size` using the transforms in [vidrec_dataset.py](../datasets/vidrec_dataset.py), with antialiasing during resize.

 For patch-based models:

-- `input_size` — full reconstruction resolution
+- `input_size` - full reconstruction resolution
-- `tubelet_size` — patch size used for tiling the full frame
+- `tubelet_size` - patch size used for tiling the full frame

 ### Throughput and timing